Software Engineering Best Practices That High-Performing Teams Follow

 Even better, there are plenty of ways to automate documentation.
 You can write your documentation in Markdown, and use a linter like Vale for style guide consistency and correct easy to make errors like grammar mistakes.

-If you’re looking for a way to add context to your code but also want to reduce context switching check out these helpful VSCode and JetBrains extensions that allow you to add issues, comments, and TODOs directly in the editor.
+If you’re looking for a way to add context to your code but also want to reduce context switching check out this game-changing tool that allow you to add issues, comments, and TODOs directly in the editor.

 Software maintenance is a critical part of the software development lifecycle.